ryan597/ryan597/README.md

 ## Other stuff

 - 🔭 I’m currently working on my PhD and some fun side projects
-- 🌱 I’m currently learning - C++ (20), Julia, OpenCV in C++
+- 🌱 I’m currently learning - Rust, C++ (20), OpenCV in C++, Linux kernel dev
-- 👯 I’m looking to collaborate on Python, C++ and Deep Learning/Computer Vision projects
+- 👯 I’m looking to collaborate on Python, C++, Rust and Deep Learning/Computer Vision projects
 - 📫 How to reach me: ryan.smith@ucdconnect.ie